U.S. Supreme Court takes major case that could curb abortion access

 Abortion rights advocates have argued that restrictions such as requiring admitting privileges for doctors are meant to limit access to abortion, not protect women’s health.

 The Supreme Court will review a September 2018 ruling by the New Orleans-based 5th U.S. Circuit Court of Appeals that upheld the Louisiana law.
-The court in February on a 5-4 vote prevented the law from going into effect while litigation over its legality continued. [nL1N203037]
+The court in February on a 5-4 vote prevented the law from going into effect while litigation over its legality continued.

 The justices on Friday took no action on another abortion-related case concerning the state of Indiana’s effort to revive an abortion-related law requiring women to have an ultrasound 18 hours before having an abortion.
 Abortion rights advocates have argued that such an ultrasound is medically unnecessary and intended to dissuade a women from having an abortion.